Food Force: Gameplay

-Availability
+Release

 The game was freely downloadable, but with the release of a game under the same name by WFP, the game's website has been shut down along with all of the official download links.
 The game is still mirrored on various websites, but there is no official download link.
 It had versions for the Windows and Macintosh.
 Linux users could use Wine to install the Windows version of the game and the QuickTime bundled with the package.
 The Macintosh version of the game is PowerPC only and as such, the game could only be run on PowerPC Macs with Mac OS X Jaguar or higher or on Intel powered Macs running Mac OS X Tiger to Mac OS X Snow Leopard.
 Users are encouraged to burn the game onto CDs and distribute it to friends.
 Developed by the British studio Playerthree and the Italian company Deepend, the program uses Macromedia for gameplay and QuickTime for video.

 The Food Force website also had lesson plans for teachers, reports on recent WFP work, a high score table and other features.

-Food Force 2
+Legacy

 Food Force 2, based on Food Force, has been developed as free software under the terms of version 3 of the GNU General Public License.
 It is cross-platform as it is written in the Python programming language, and runs on platforms including the One Laptop Per Child XO and the Sugar desktop environment.
-Food Force 2 is available for download on Linux, Windows and Mac OS X platforms.
+Food Force 2 is available for download for Linux, Windows and Mac OS X.